 5. Along with taxable salary, you must enter other details such as interest income, rental income, interest paid on home loan for rented, and interest paid on loan for self occupied property.

-8. Click on 'Calculate' to get your tax liability.
-You will also be able to see a comparison of your pre-budget and post-budget tax liability.
+9. Click on 'Calculate' to get your tax liability.
+You will also be able to see a comparison of your pre-budget and post-budget tax liability (old tax slabs and new tax slabs).

 Note: Whichever field is not applicable, you can enter "0".